kinow/kinoshita.eti.br/pages/cv.md

 time: '09:56:33'
 ---

  I am an honest, and focused Software Engineer that is always trying to deliver solutions with quality.
-I am very calm and easy-going, and enjoy a challenging work environment, learning and applying new technologies, Open Source, and learning about different cultures.
+I am very calm and easy-going, and enjoy a challenging work environment, Open Source, and learning about different cultures.

 I have worked in many different projects for the past ten years, in fields such as telecommunications, banking, credit, retail, insurance, and start-ups.
 Occupied different positions including programmer, quality engineer, devops, architect, full stack developer, and big data engineer.